 Applicants should contact their selected referees to seek their agreement to provide an assessment well in advance of the application deadline date.
 Applicants are required to enter the name and contact information for each referee in ResearchNet.
 ResearchNet will then send email requests to the referees providing a secure link to each referee to complete their assessment online.
 You are responsible for supplying your nominating institution and referees with the documents necessary for them to write their respective letter.
 ResearchNet does not grant the referees access to view the application.

-You will not be able to submit your application until this task is completed.
+You will not be able to submit your application until your referees have submitted their letters and this task is completed.
 It is important to note that it is the applicant's sole responsibility to follow up with referees to ensure the assessments are submitted prior to the internal institution deadline date and thus ensure the application's completeness.
 If a referee informs you that a report cannot be submitted before your deadline, you may delete that referee from your list and add a new referee to your list.

 Once an assessment is submitted, it will automatically attach to your application.
 Applicants do not have access to the content of the assessment submitted by referees.
 However, you may follow the status of the assessment under this task and are encouraged to follow up with your referees if the task is not completed shortly before the Institution internal deadline.